open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 Calibrating probes
 #####################

-Neuropixels probes require ADC and gain calibration in order to function properly.
+Neuropixels probes require calibration in order to function properly.
 These files can be obtained from IMEC for every probe that you've purchased.
-There should be two files for each probe:
+There should be two files for each 1.0 probe:

 * :code:`<probe_serial_number>_ADCCalibration.csv`

+* :code:`<probe_serial_number>_gainCalValues.csv`

+and one file for each 2.0 probe:

 * :code:`<probe_serial_number>_gainCalValues.csv`